Angelina Jolie's Success and Achievements in Timeline

 August 27, 2001: Named UNHCR Goodwill Ambassador

-On August 27, 2001, Angelina Jolie was officially named a UNHCR Goodwill Ambassador at the UNHCR headquarters in Geneva, recognizing her dedication and contributions to humanitarian causes.
+On August 27, 2001, Angelina Jolie was officially named a UNHCR Goodwill Ambassador at the UNHCR headquarters in Geneva, formalizing her role in advocating for refugees worldwide.

-In August 2002, Angelina Jolie received the inaugural Humanitarian Award from the Church World Service's Immigration and Refugee Program.
+In August 2002, Angelina Jolie received the inaugural Humanitarian Award from the Church World Service's Immigration and Refugee Program, recognizing her contributions to humanitarian causes.

-In 2004, Prime Minister Hun Sen offered Angelina Jolie Cambodian nationality due to her humanitarian work in the country.
+In 2004, Cambodia's Prime Minister Hun Sen offered Angelina Jolie Cambodian nationality due to her humanitarian work in the country.

 Loading Video...